nre-learning/nrelabs-curriculum/lessons/lesson-15/stage3/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', 0)">Run this snippet</button>

+Just like real "tasks" performed manually, or via another tool, StackStorm Actions almost never run in isolation.
+They're usually run in parallel with each other, or in sequence.
+They're usually run based off a decision that was made from information made available by an event, or another action's output.

+In StackStorm, we call these complex logical structures "Workflows".
+There are a few options for accomplishing this in StackStorm, but in short, Workflows allow us to create a logical decision path where we chain actions together to accomplish a broader objective, rather than simply "running a command" or "executing a script".
+We can use Workflows to commit our tribal knowledge about how we go about solving problems into an executable format that everyone can use.

 ### What about other tools?

 You might be asking - why not use other tools like Ansible, Puppet, or Chef for running workflows?
 In short, you can, but they're not recognized formally as a workflow by StackStorm.
 Let's use Ansible an an example: